-Louis XIII: wrong year of birth: should be 1601 Anne of Austria, Infant of Spain, married Louis XIII in Bayonne in 1615 and shared her passion for hot chocolate with the court of France.
+Louis XIII: wrong year of birth: should be 1601 Anne of Austria, Infant of Spain, married Louis XIII in Bayonne in 1615 and shared her passion for hot chocolate with the high society of France.

-Artist proof engraved by R. Cami and C. Berg
+Black artist proof engraved by R. Cami and C. Berg (France-1975)

-So a new luxury arrived in Paris; Cardinal Richelieu seemed to be addicted to it from his very first taste.
+In Paris, Cardinal Richelieu (1585-1642) seemed to be addicted to the new luxury from his very first taste.
+He was an early influencer with great prestige.